NumberSigmaTafKsee/LV2-Stk/README.md

 # Faust
 * Most of JOS is now in the Faust libraries
 * Most of the stuff is now completed better in there and other places

+# It is still useable
+* If you need it